neilsh-msft/ms-tpm-20-ref/Samples/ARM32-FirmwareTPM/README.md

-# MS-IoT SecureFirmware32
+# MS-IoT fTPM
 ## Trusted firmware for Windows based AArch32 (32-bit) ARM SoC's
-Please see the build-firmware.md document in project-kayla for information on using this code base.
+Please see the (**UPDATE**) build-firmware.md document in project-kayla for information on including this TA in an IoTCore image.

 ## Included TAs
-### Auth_var TA
-The auth_var TA provides secure authenticated variable support for UEFI.

-The auth_var TA is currently stubbed out and UEFI is expected to provide authenticated variable support through emulation.

 ### fTPM TA
-The fTPM TA provides a secure firmware implementation of a TPM, based on the reference implementation available at https://github.com/Microsoft/ms-tpm-20-ref.
+The fTPM Trusted Application (TA) provides a secure firmware implementation of a TPM using the MS reference implementation.
-The implementation is included as a git submodule.
-Platform specific code is copied and modified locally in /fTPM/platform. /fTPM/reference contains files to support WolfSSL, control the fTPM's functionality, and define basic types.
+Platform specific code is copied and modified locally in optee_ta/fTPM/platform. /fTPM/reference contains files to support WolfSSL, control the fTPM's functionality, and define basic types, which may not be found in OpTEE.

 See the reference implementation documentation for more details.

-### hello_world_wolf
-The hello_world_wolf modifies the basic hello_world TA which is available with OPTEE and adds the neccessary build infrastructure to include parts of WolfSSL.

-## SecureFirmware32 Installation
+## Extra Installation Steps
 The secure firmware utilizes the OpTEE implementation of the Global Platform specifications.
 The OpTEE project is not duplicated in this repository but is obtained directly from the public release.
 The build of OpTEE is based on a native Linux build however the following installation steps allow OpTEE to be built under Windows using WSL.
 Only the optee_os repository is relevant for trusted firmware use - the optee_client & optee_linuxdriver repositories are integration components for Linux and can serve as a reference for the Windows equivalent components.
 Note that optee_linuxdriver is GPL.

+OpTEE generates a build environment for trusted applications which is based on Make (See TA_DEV_KIT_DIR in the build directions).
+This build environment places several constraints on how the code is organized, which are explained in the relevent makefiles.
+See https://github.com/OP-TEE/optee_os/blob/master/documentation/build_system.md for details about how OpTEE build works.

 ---
 #### 1. Enable Windows Subsystem for Linux